9 Hypothesis testing

 Pollsters are not successful at providing correct confidence intervals, but rather at predicting who will win.
 When we took a 25 bead sample size, the confidence interval for the spread:

-A problem with our poll results is that given the sample size and the value of \(p\), we would have to sacrifice on the probability of an incorrect call to create an interval that does not include 0.
+One problem with our poll results is that, given the sample size and the value of \(p\), we would have to sacrifice the probability of an incorrect call to create an interval that does not include 0.

-By increasing our sample size, we lower our standard error and therefore have a much better chance of detecting the direction of the spread.
+By increasing our sample size, we lower our standard error, and thus, have a much better chance of detecting the direction of the spread.

 9.3 Exercises